fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 large value will let the client prefetch many messages in advance without waiting for the acks of the messages being processed.

-As stated at the beginning of the chapter, there is not a one-for-all rule when optimizing.
+As stated at the beginning of the lab, there is not a one-for-all rule when optimizing.
 In fact, improving the prefetch count can be counterproductive when the per message processing time is important, and we need to distribute and balance the processing.